Some students in conversation at a table

 Lina, Study programme Health Promotion (B.Sc.)

-Daniel, Study programme Health Promotion (B.Sc.)
+Daniel, Study programme Health Promotion (B.Sc.; studied in the Master's in Public Health)

 Eva, Study programme Health Promotion (B.Sc.)